rachelpeichen/Infinite_Auto_Scrolling_CollectionView_CompositionalLayout/README.md

 - User still can swipe to next item when auto-scrolling enabled
 - Infinite loop effect
 - Use UICollectionViewCompositionalLayout for simplify building layout
-- Can set up view by storyboard or programmatically
+- Can set up view by storyboard
 - Page control and auto-scrolling can be customized

 ## Dependencies